Publication & Finissage:

 – Wong Wai Yin, The ten seconds that determine whether A gets made into a work.

-Wong Wai Yin has invited fellow artist Sarah Lai to a conversation about their respective working processes.
+For the closing of her show on October 23, Wong Wai Yin has invited fellow artist Sarah Lai to a conversation about their respective working processes.
 Moderated by curator Anthony Yung, the afternoon’s discussion will shed further light on the exhibition publication The ten seconds that determine whether A gets made into a work which explores the moment that an artist decides to transform her idea into an artwork.
 (Find the presentation in the Spring Workshop Archive Dropbox.)

 Come join the discussion as Wong and Lai offer a rare glimpse into their processes.
 The talk will be in Cantonese with the possibility of whispered English translations.